nanoc/nanoc.app/content/docs/nanoc-4-upgrade-guide.md

 : Matches either string in the comma-separated list.
 More than two strings are possible.
 For example, `/c{at,ub,ount}s.txt` matches `/cats.txt`, `/cubs.txt` and `/counts.txt`.

 Patterns based on regular expressions are still supported in nanoc 4, so you can still use e.g. `%r{\A/projects/(cri|nanoc)\.md\Z}` to match both `/projects/nanoc.md` and `/projects/cri.md`.

+## Full-style identifiers

+NOTE: This is available in alpha 2 and up.

+When `identifier_style` is set to `"full"` in the data source config, identifiers will contain the file extension.
+For example:

+    #!yaml
+    data_sources:
+      -
+        type: filesystem_unified
+        identifier_style: full

+Such an identifier looks like `/assets/style/screen.sass`&mdash;quite similar to a filename.

+Full-style identifiers are particularly useful in combination with glob patterns, because rules can now match on extension directly.
+For example:

+    #!ruby
+    compile '/**/*.sass' do
+      filter :sass
+    end

+    compile '/**/*.md' do
+      filter :kramdown
+      layout '/default.html'
+    end

+NOTE: Items with full-style identifiers do not have children or parents, because the child-parent relationship is ambiguous in these cases.